-We believe that the benchmark choice and resulting returns form the most important elements of an equity strategy - by investing in a passive vehicle the returns to investment strategies are known.
-By applying a full replication strategy there is no risk of deviation from the chosen benchmark.
+We believe that the benchmark choice and resulting returns form the most important elements of an equity strategy.
+By investing in a passive vehicle the returns to investment strategies are known.
+By applying a full replication strategy there is no risk of significant deviation from the chosen benchmark before costs.
+In order to reduce costs and minimise tracking error, Satrix Swix 40 Index Fund engages in scrip lending activities.